Turkey Giblet Gravy (without drippings)

 6. Season: Taste the gravy and add some salt and pepper, if needed!

-adding flour to pan
+adding flour to melted butter in a saucepan

 Alternative Method – Turkey Wings or Drumsticks